baasbox/docs/source/index.md

 }
 ```

-## API Access
+## REST API Access

-API access control lets you manage which endpoints are accessible from the *outside world*.
+REST API access control lets you manage which endpoints are accessible from the *outside world*.
 Each endpoint belongs to a named group, identified by a key.

 Disabled groups render their endpoints inaccessible to clients, unless the user is authenticated as